ShreeyaVK/Machine-Learning/Predicting house prices/Readme.md

 ### Predicting home prices

-This project aims at identifying different factors that decide are instrumental in determining home prices and predicting the prices using machine learning techniques.
+This project aims at identifying different factors that are instrumental in determining home prices and predicting the prices using machine learning techniques.